<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Sales Force Win Rates

-Another metric worth measuring, and my all-time favorite, is the sales force's win rate.
-Despite being the most important outcome, too many sales leaders and sales managers overlook the win rate.
+Another metric worth measuring, and my all-time favorite, is the evaluating sales performance force's win rate.
+Despite being the most important outcome, too many sales leaders and key performance indicators for sales manager overlook the win rate.
 Instead of working to increase their team’s win rate, weak managers turn winning into a numbers game, requiring more and more opportunities.
 In reality, the team’s win rate is low because they lose far too many deals.

 While it is true that some salespeople are gifted with attributes that make selling easy, every salesperson has the potential to improve with training, sales coaching, and a development plan to speed their growth.
 The sales team with the ability to win a high percentage of its opportunities is a tremendous strategic advantage.